Graduate Student Ombuds Office

 Medical School Students

-Medical School students should contact their own student Ombuds Office.
-Detailed information is available via the Medical School Student Handbook, Appendix E at http://som.georgetown.edu/docs/AppendixE_1.pdf.
+Medical School students should contact the Medical Student Ombuds.
+Detailed information is available via the Medical School Student Handbook, Appendix E, at: http://som.georgetown.edu/studentservices/administrative/studenthandbook.